Office of Financial Aid

 49 total credit hours and above -- minimum cumulative GPA >= 2.0

-Pace: The calculation of the cumulative number of hours successfully completed divided by the cumulative number of hours attempted.
-(Note: Grades of “W” count as attempted hours.
-Transfer hours that count towards the degree program are also included.)
+Pace is defined as the rate at which attempted academic credits are successfully completed.
+This is calculated by taking the cumulative number of hours successfully completed and dividing by the cumulative number of hours attempted.
+Grades of “W”, “F” and “I” count as attempted hours.
+Transfer hours that appear on your transcript are also included.

-A student must be successfully completing 67% of all hours attempted in order to insure student completes his/her studies within the Maximum time Frame indicated below.
-The calculation will be rounded to the closest whole number and applies to the graduate programs as well.
+A student must be successfully completing 67% of all hours attempted.
+The calculation will be rounded to the closest whole number.

 ** Students who receive academic forgiveness for previous course work will continue to have all attempted credit hours and all earned grades that are included on academic record considered as part of the evaluation of satisfactory academic progress for financial aid.